 Connecting Landing Pages

-Select Marketo and then connect the campaign to a landing page of your choosing.
+Select the Marketo landing page of your choosing.

 Once you’ve made your selection, the campaign URL field will automatically populate.

 When you leverage the Landing Page integration, Email Experiences automatically appends the following default utm parameters to Marketo landing page links:

 - utm_medium = Terminus

 - utm_campaign = Terminus_<Name of Terminus campaign>

 With this tracking in place, you're able to measure how many views, form submissions, contacts, and customers won are sourced from Email Experiences.
 To make sure this information is syncing to Marketo, follow the directions below.

 In Marketo, navigate to the Field Management section and select New Custom Field.

 In the pop-up window, create a UTM parameter field in the form of a custom (string) field.
 Repeat this process for each UTM parameter (UTM Content, UTM Source, UTM Medium, and UTM Campaign).

 Once created, add the new fields to any Marketo lead capture form (especially those tied to Email Experiences campaigns) and make sure to mark them as hidden fields.